florath/mincid/README.md

 # mincid
-Minimalistic Countinous Integration &amp; Delivery Tool
+Minimalist Countinous Integration &amp; Delivery Tool

 ## Introduction
 There are a lot of different Continous Integration and Continous